The LOGIC & RELIGION

 The Logic and Religion Webinar is a World Seminar Series organized by the Logic and Religion Association (LARA).
 It is an open platform for all scholars interested in the relationship between logic and religion, reason and faith, rational inquiry and divine revelation.

-The sessions take place on Thursdays at 4pm CET (click here to convert to your timezone).
+The sessions take place bimonthly on Thursdays at 4pm CET (click here to convert to your timezone).
 They are held via Zoom and are free to attend.

 Please register in advance!